uib/iam-scim/test1.md

 ```

 Where "type" is "CREATE" when the account is created.
 There is no "attributes" for the create event.
-There must be a place for to configure the prefix to use for the "resourceUri" since it should
+There must be a way to configure the prefix to use for the "resourceUri" since it should
 based of the API GW path.